Arches National Park Winter Activities

 Hiking in the Winter at Arches

-Arches National Park hiking trails in the winter are awesome if you don’t mind wearing layers.
-Remember it’s important to stay hydrated and protect yourself from the sun: pack water bottles, wear sunscreen and a sunhat!
+Arches National Park winter hikes are awesome if you don’t mind wearing layers.
+Remember it’s important to stay hydrated and protect yourself from the sun, even in the winter.

 You may encounter ice, snow and mud in shady areas of the park.
 It gets darker earlier at Arches National Park in the winter, which may limit the time you spend hiking and sightseeing.